-7. Coleman Center: Located at 617 Vine Street, this threestory brick/masonry structure was constructed in five phases from 1923-1991.
-Then in 2013, referendum funding allowed for a significant two-phase renovation.
-Phase one was completed in May 2015, and phase two was completed in August 2016.
-The building is 136,990 square feet, including the Lunda Center.
-This building contains a Security office and 21 general-purpose classrooms for General faculty and adjunct offices with a lounge, numerous conference rooms, a computer lab with approximately 21-24 stations, a mother's room, and office space for Western's Foundation and Alumni Association, as well as Academic Excellence and Development.
+7. Coleman Center: Located at 617 Vine Street, this three-story brick/masonry structure was constructed in five phases from 1923 to 1991.
+Then, in 2013, referendum funding allowed for a significant two-phase renovation.
+Phase one was completed in May 2015, and phase two in August 2016.
+The building is 184,909 square feet, including the Lunda Center

-Studies, Graphics, Early Childhood, Instructional Assistant, and Digital Technology.
+This building contains a Security office and 21 general-purpose classrooms for General Studies, Graphics, Early Instructional Childhood, Assistant, and Digital Technology.
 Six of the classrooms have computers at each student station.
-The building also features student sticky space, the Grind Coffee shop,
+The building also features student sticky space, faculty and adjunct offices with lounge, а numerous conference rooms, a computer lab with approximately 21-24 stations, a mother's room, office and space for Western's Foundation and